zowe/zowe.github.io/security.md

 Each requirement listed under the individual topics may be a responsibility of a single participant or the responsibility may be split between multiple participants as described below.

-**NOTE** Wherever appropriate the policy requirements are mapped to the <a href="https://csrc.nist.gov/publications/detail/sp/800-218/final">NIST SSDF</a> Respond to Vulnerabilities (RV) Best practices.
+    NOTE: Wherever appropriate the policy requirements are mapped to the <a href="https://csrc.nist.gov/publications/detail/sp/800-218/final">NIST SSDF</a> Respond to Vulnerabilities (RV) Best practices and/or to the [Open Source Security Foundation (OpenSSF) Best Practices](https://openssf.org/)(former [Core Infrastructure Iniitative (CII)](https://www.coreinfrastructure.org/)).
+          The mappings are part of this document but are provided as comments and those are not rendered in the markdown viewer.

 ## Security issues identification
 <!--<span style="display:none" hidden>(Zowe-SSDP-SDLC - #ID: ZSSD-LP:RV-ICV)</span>-->